-- 1 Quality arbitration will be conducted by two arbitrators unless the firms in dispute agree that one arbitrator is sufficient. - 2 If two arbitrators are appointed and they cannot agree, an umpire will make a decision. - Quality Arbitrators and umpires must be Individual Members of our Association and ICA Bremen Quality Experts and have been approved by the Board of Directors. - 4 Either firm can ask the President of the Association to appoint an arbitrator on its behalf.
+- 1. Quality Arbitration will be conducted by two arbitrators unless the firms in dispute agree that one arbitrator is sufficient. - 2.
+If two arbitrators are appointed and they cannot agree, an umpire will make a decision. - 3.
+Quality Arbitrators and umpires must be Individual Members of our Association and ICA Bremen Quality Experts and have been approved by the Board of Directors. - 4.
+If either firm can ask the President of the Association to appoint an arbitrator on its behalf.